gongf05/machine-learning-mini-project/README.md

 ## 1. Kaggle Project:

-* Iris Classification
+### * Iris Classification

-** Load training and testing data sets
+This project tries to classify different Iris samples into three categories.
+I use training set to build a simple model, and test out its performance on testing dataset.
+Please see file "Iris/Iris-classification-kaggle.ipynb" for implementation.